Comparing Kalman Filters and Observers for Power System Dynamic State Estimation with Model Uncertainty and Malicious Cyber Attacks: Numerical Results

 \subsection{Discussion on Model Uncertainty Estimation}

 We take Scenario 1 as an example to discuss the performance of different methods in dealing with model uncertainty.
-The states of the system with and without model uncertainty, including unknown inputs, unavailable inputs, and parameter inaccuracy, are separately denoted by $\vect{x}$ and $\vect{x}_0$.
+The states of the system with and without model uncertainty, including unknown inputs, unavailable inputs, and parameter inaccuracy, are separately denoted by $\vect{x}$ and $\vect{x}_0$, which are shown in Fig. \ref{sce1_x_x0}.
+The difference between $\vect{x}$ and $\vect{x}_0$, $\vect{x}-\vect{x}_0$, is shown in Fig. \ref{sce1_UI}.
 The estimated model uncertainty for Generator 1 by EKF, SR-UKF, CKF, and the observer is shown in Fig. \ref{sce1_UI_est} and that for UKF is shown in Fig. \ref{sce1_UI_est_ukf}.
 It is seen that SR-UKF, CKF, and the observer can estimate the model uncertainty pretty well while the EKF does not perform as well and the UKF has the worst performance for which the model uncertainty estimation is largely misled by the data integrity attack.